Multai: Demographics

-Population of children with aged 0-6 is 3345 which is 11.16% of total population of Multai (M).
+Population of children with aged 0–6 is 3345 which is 11.16% of total population of Multai (M).
 In Multai Municipality, female sex ratio is 952 against state average of 931.
 Child sex ratio in Multai is around 910 compared to Madhya Pradesh state average of 918.
 Literacy rate of Multai city is 88.10% higher than the state average of 69.32%.
 In Multai, male literacy is around 91.61% while the female literacy rate is 84.42%.

 Multai Municipality has total administration over 6,674 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.

-Multai is well connected to its neighboring districts Amaravati, Betul, Amla, Nagpur, Chhindwara through rail and road.
-The nearest airport is Nagpur Airport (120 km) away which is well connected to Multai with frequent buses and taxi services round the clock.

 Origin

 The original name of the city Multai was Multapi, named after the river Tapti that originates from here.
 During the Maratha regime and British rule, Multai was one of the regional headquarters connecting the District Headquarter in the north to the District Headquarter 'Nagpur' of Central India.

 During the Maratha regime and British rule, Multai was one of the regional headquarters connecting the District Headquarter in the north to the District Headquarter 'Nagpur' of Central India.

+Hazrat Suleman Shah Baba Dargah is very famous in Prabhat Patan village of Multai.
+Every year his Urs is held on the last Thursday of December.
+People from every society and every class and every religion participate in it.